huntglitch-npm/huntglitch-python/README.md

 # HuntGlitch Python Logger

-A Python package for sending exception logs and custom messages to the HuntGlitch Lighthouse API.
+A Python package for sending exception logs and custom messages to the HuntGlitch.
 This package provides an easy way to integrate error tracking and logging into your Python applications.

 ## 📦 Installation